Addika1630/metta-task/task/REPORT.md

    - Logistic Regression or SVM: Both logistic regression and SVM are linear models that might not perform well with the non-linear relationships inherent in the developer's performance data.
 KNN, being a non-parametric model, is better suited for this problem, which does not require assumptions about data distribution.

+### 4. MOdel Performance Metrics

+   The model's performance was evaluated using key metrics that provide insights into how well the K-Nearest Neighbors (KNN) model classifies developers into performance clusters.
+After applying K-Means clustering for segmentation, KNN was used for classification, and the model's performance was assessed using the following metrics:

+   - **Accuracy**
+      Measures the proportion of correct predictions made by the model.
+It indicates how well the model classifies developers into the correct performance clusters.

+   - **Precision**
+      Represents the proportion of true positive predictions (correctly classified developers) relative to the total number of positive predictions.
+It reflects how accurate the model is when identifying a developer's performance cluster.

+   - **Recall**
+      Measures the proportion of true positive predictions relative to the total number of actual positives.
+It indicates how well the model captures all relevant instances in a given performance category.

+   - **F1 Score**
+      The harmonic mean of precision and recall, balancing the trade-off between the two.
+It is useful when the dataset is imbalanced, providing a single metric that accounts for both false positives and false negatives.

+   The model's performance was evaluated on a test set using the metrics outlined above.
+After splitting the dataset into training and testing sets (X_train, X_test, y_train, y_test), the KNN classifier was trained on the training data and then used to predict the clusters for the test data.

+   Our Metric Output:
+      Accuracy: 0.91 (91% of the predictions were correct)

+      Precision: 1.00 (100% of the positive predictions were correct)

+      Recall: 0.91 (91% of the actual positive instances were identified)

+      F1 Score: 0.91 (balanced measure of precision and recall)